jtmoon79/super-speedy-syslog-searcher/README.md

   -w, --prepend-file-align
           Align column widths of prepended data.
       --prepend-separator <PREPEND_SEPARATOR>
-          Separator string for prepended data.
+          Separator string for prepended data. [default: :]
-          [default: :]
       --sysline-separator <SYSLINE_SEPARATOR>
           An extra separator string between printed log lines.
-          Keep in mind, one "syslog line" may consist of multiple lines of text.
+          One "syslog line", or "sysline", may have multiple lines of text.
-          Accepts a set of escape sequences, e.g. "\0" for the null character.
+          Accepts a basic set of backslash escape sequences, e.g. "\0" for the null character.
   -c, --color <COLOR_CHOICE>
           Choose to print to terminal using colors.
           [default: auto] [possible values: always, auto, never]